Butler County OH Juvenile Detention Center (BCJDC)

 The Butler County OH Juvenile Detention Center (BCJDC) is within the jurisdiction of the Butler County Juvenile Justice System located at 280 N Fair Ave, Hamilton, OH.

 Detention centers are for youth who are detained under specific circumstances set by Ohio statute.
-They hold youth that are awaiting court dates or placement in a residential facility.
+They hold youth who are awaiting court dates or placement in a residential facility.

-The facility provides supervision of youth in a safe, secure and humane environment.
-Services for youth include education, mental health, substance abuse, and health care.
+The facility provides supervision of youth in a safe, secure, and humane environment.
+Youth services include education, mental health, substance abuse, and health care.
 Medical and mental health are contracted services.
 Educational services are funded by the Department of Education through local school districts.

-A typical day in secure detention would involve hygiene, meals, school, structured physical and educational activities, and court appearance as scheduled.
+A typical day in secure detention would involve hygiene, meals, school, structured physical and educational activities, and court appearances as scheduled.
 The average length of stay in secure detention is approximately 10 days.
+If a youth is court-ordered and or detained in the Facility the youth will be assigned a probation officer.
+Please contact the child's probation officer for all questions regarding court hearings.

 Inmate Locator